0chain/zwalletcli/README.md

 # zwallet - a CLI for 0chain Blockchain

 zwallet is a command line interface (CLI) to quickly demonstrate and understand the capabilities of 0Chain Blockchain.

-The utility is built using 0Chain's goSDK library written in Go.
+The CLI uses 0Chain's [SDK library](https://github.com/0chain/gosdk) written in Go.

 There are some cool videos on how to lock tokens.
 Check out this [video](https://youtu.be/Eiz9mqdFtZo) on how to use the sample makefile for sending and receiving tokens to the 0Chain testnet, and another [video](https://youtu.be/g44VczBzmXo) on how to lock tokens and earn interest.

 ## Features